rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type System.String.
 - Returns OrgsForPrincipalReply.
+### passkeyconfig
+Passkey config for current org.

+- The passkeyconfig subcommand takes no arguments.
+- Returns GetPasskeyConfigReply.
+### passkeyinfo
+Information about passkey config and current user's passkeys.

+- The passkeyinfo subcommand takes no arguments.
+- Returns GetPasskeyInfoReply.
 ### pendingaction
 - There is a single argument of type System.String.
 - Returns pendingAction.